Filing Reports Form 1295

 Laws & Regulations

 In 2015, the Texas Legislature adopted House Bill 1295, which added section 2252.908 of the Government Code.
 The law states that a governmental entity or state agency may not enter into certain contracts with a business entity unless the business entity submits a disclosure of interested parties to the governmental entity or state agency at the time the business entity submits the signed contract to the governmental entity or state agency.
-The law applies only to a contract of a governmental entity or state agency that either (1) requires an action or vote by the governing body of the entity or agency before the contract may be signed or (2) has a value of at least $1 million.
+The law applies only to a contract of a governmental entity or state agency that either (1) requires an action or vote by the governing body of the entity or agency before the contract may be signed or (2) has a value of at least $1 million, or (3) is for services that would require a person to register as a lobbyist under Chapter 305 of the Government Code.
 The disclosure requirement applies to a contract entered into on or after January 1, 2016.

 The Texas Ethics Commission was required to adopt rules necessary to implement that law, prescribe the disclosure of interested parties form, and post a copy of the form on the commission's website.
 The commission adopted the Certificate of Interested Parties form (Form 1295) on October 5, 2015.
 The commission also adopted new rules (Chapter 46) on November 30, 2015, to implement the law.
 The commission does not have any additional authority to enforce or interpret House Bill 1295.